Gizmotronn/starsailors/README.md

 ## Plugins
 * [Buddypress custom background by BUDDYDEV](https://buddydev.com/plugins/bp-custom-background-for-user-profile/)
 * [ACORD Portal](http://gitlab.com/acord-robotics) - Still a wip

+## Themes
+Currently we are using the Aardvark theme by Ghostpool, however there are many other cool themes like Buddyboss and Thrive (which we used last year.)
+We are always on the lookout for cool new themes, however right now Aardvark does the job well.

+## Resources
+You can find out how the portal works here: http://acord.tech/portal-help
 # Maintenance
 This repo has been moved to acord.tech/gitlab/acord-robotics/robodev/stellarios Any changes on github will be reflected in gitlab.
 Bitbucket?
 This is to ensure that online cloud-based IDE code editors can be used.
 Gitpod is currently our editor of choice